khlfh/khlfh.github.io/index.md

 ## Water Feasibility Prediction-Competition by Gammafest 2023

-This is This is my first competition using machine learning to make water feasibility prediction.
+This is my first competition using machine learning to make water feasibility prediction.
 Unfortunately, my team can't be a winner.
-But still it can be my capstone experience in machine learning.
+But still, it can be my capstone experience in machine learning.

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/khlfh/competition_gammafest)